Strength vs Aerobic Training - Which is Best?

 Advantage: Aerobics

-Resting Heart Rate - The less your heart has to beat every minute the stronger it is (barring any medical condition) because it's pumping more blood each time.
-Aerobic activity has shown to produce reductions in heart rate up to 25%, while strength training has only shown to reduce resting heart rate by less than 11%.
+Resting Heart Rate - The less your heart has to beat every minute, the stronger it is (barring any medical condition) because it's pumping more blood each time.
+Aerobic activity has been shown to produce reductions in heart rate up to 25%, while strength training has only been shown to reduce resting heart rate by less than 11%.

 Advantage: Aerobics